 The many friends of Father Solanus helped the Capuchins begin a soup kitchen during the Depression.
 Capuchins are still feeding the hungry there today.

-In 1946, in failing health, he was transferred to the Capuchin novitiate in Huntington, Indiana, where he lived until 1956 when he was hospitalized in Detroit.
-He died on July 31, 1957.
+In failing health, Solanus was transferred to the Capuchin novitiate in Huntington, Indiana, in 1946, where he lived for ten years until needing to be hospitalized in Detroit.
+Father Solanus died on July 31, 1957.
 An estimated 20,000 people passed by his coffin before his burial in St. Bonaventure Church in Detroit.

 At the funeral Mass, the provincial Father Gerald said: “His was a life of service and love for people like me and you.
 When he was not himself sick, he nevertheless suffered with and for you that were sick.
 When he was not physically hungry, he hungered with people like you.
 He had a divine love for people.
 He loved people for what he could do for them—and for God, through them.”

 In 1960, a Father Solanus Guild was formed in Detroit to aid Capuchin seminarians.
 By 1967, the guild had 5,000 members—many of them grateful recipients of his practical advice and his comforting assurance that God would not abandon them in their trials.
-He was declared Venerable in 1995, and beatified on November 18, 2017.
+Solanus Casey was declared Venerable in 1995, and beatified on November 18, 2017.

-James Patrick Derum, his biographer, writes that eventually Father Solanus was weary from bearing the burdens of the people who visited him.
+His biographer James Patrick Derum writes that eventually Father Solanus was weary from bearing the burdens of the people who visited him.
 “Long since, he had come to know the Christ-taught truth that pure love of God and one’s fellowmen as children of God are in the final event all that matter.
 Living this truth ardently and continuously had made him, spiritually, a free man—free from slavery to passions, from self-seeking, from self-indulgence, from self-pity—free to serve wholly both God and man” (The Porter of St. Bonaventure’s, page 199).